 Today I’m sharing some fun new ideas on how to get a pan out of the pressure cooker.
-When you’re cooking pot in pot in the pressure cooker, you need a sling or helper to easily remove the hot pot after pressure cooking.
+When you’re cooking pot in pot in the pressure cooker, you need a sling or other helper to easily remove the hot pot after pressure cooking.

 The simplest way to remove a pot is using hot pads or oven mitts, but some pans can be difficult to grip.
 So for years I’ve been using a foil sling to help lift pans and oven safe dishes out of the pressure cooker.